-This subject is intended to give the student an introduction to the study of fundamental aspects of industrial relations, such as the nature of industrial conflict, the structure of industrial authority and the distribution of industrial rewards.
+This subject is intended to give the student an introduction to the fundamental aspects of industrial relations, such as the nature of industrial conflict, the structure of industrial authority and the distribution of industrial rewards.

-In order to develop an appreciation of the variety of institutions and ideas in this field, the subject will be dealt with historically, where possible.
+In order to develop an appreciation of the variety of institutions and ideas in this field, the subject will be dealt with historically where possible.

-Major topics will be: the Industrial Revolution; the rise of the factory as the typical workplace; the growth of trade unionism; industrial conflict and methods of settlement; the role of the state.
+Major topics will be the importance of the social and economic environment, pre-industrial productive organisation, the Industrial Revolution, the rise of the factory as a typical workplace; the growth of trade unionism; industrial conflict and methods of settlement, the role of the State.

-Hare, A. E. C. The First Principles of Industrial Relations.
+Hare, A. E. C. First Principles of Industrial Relations.
 Macmillan, 1958.